Thursday, May 29, 2025

 As the large, heavy wooden door creaked open and allowed deVan entry, two ears inside the building heard the belching sound.
 Between the ears was a head that tilted to one side inquisitively.
 Beneath the head, a thin body rose upon its feet and turned toward the sound.

-deVan, unaware of ears, heads, bodies or feet other than his own, made his way, as he had done several times before, to the inside door, a portal to the Catholic church that was home to his very good friend.
+deVan, as yet unaware of ears, heads, bodies or feet other than his own, made his way, as he had done several times before, to the inside door, a portal to the Catholic church that was home to his very good friend.
 Before that, of course, deVan had to make his way to the first picture on the side wall, the one proclaiming, “Jesus is condemned to death.”
 He now knew this was one of the 14 Stations of the Cross, depicting the path his friend took to the hill where he was nailed to a cross.

 The long thin figure was witness to all this, its shadowy presence no more than a hardly visible crease in the big empty church.
 All was well, one supposed.
 The child was walking the Stations with reverence, a sight too solemn and too rare to interrupt.
 Curiosity grew when the boy finished the 14th Station (Jesus is buried) and reversed course until he was back at the 12th (Jesus is crucified).
 The child stood there a very long time, apparently chatting with the man looking down upon him from the cross.